dschnare/generator-mighty/Readme.md

 	.eslintrc
 	.gitignore

-The Mighty project generator scaffolds a new Mighty Mail email project.
+The Mighty project generator scaffolds a new Mighty email project.
 Mighty projects use [gulp](http://gulpjs.com/) as a build system and comes with a custom gulpfile that takes care of the following tasks:

 - Linting and compiling all JSX files